gooch/sustainable_energy_without_the_hot_air/book.md

 Warnings to the reader
 ----------------------

 OK, enough about climate change.
-I’m going to assume we are motivatedto get off fossil fuels.
-Whatever your motivation, the aim of this bookis to help you figure out the numbers and do the arithmetic so that youcan evaluate policies; and to lay a factual foundation so that you can see*which proposals add up*.
-I’m not claiming that the arithmetic and numbersin this book are new; the books I’ve mentioned by Goodstein, Lomborg,and Lovelock, for example, are full of interesting numbers and back-of-envelope calculations, and there are many other helpful sources on theinternet too (see the notes at the end of each chapter).
+I’m going to assume we are motivated to get off fossil fuels.
+Whatever your motivation, the aim of this book is to help you figure out the numbers and do the arithmetic so that you can evaluate policies;
+and to lay a factual foundation so that you can see *which proposals add up*.
+I’m not claiming that the arithmetic and numbers in this book are new; the books I’ve mentioned by Goodstein, Lomborg, and Lovelock, for example, are full of interesting numbers and back-of-envelope calculations, and there are many other helpful sources on the internet too (see the notes at the end of each chapter).

-What I’m aiming to do in this book is to make these numbers simpleand memorable; to show you how you can figure out the numbers foryourself;
-and to make the situation so clear that any thinking reader willbe able to draw striking conclusions.
-I don’t want to feed you my own con-clusions.
-Convictions are stronger if they are self-generated, rather thantaught.
+What I’m aiming to do in this book is to make these numbers simple and memorable; to show you how you can figure out the numbers for yourself; and to make the situation so clear that any thinking reader will be able to draw striking conclusions.
+I don’t want to feed you my own conclusions.
+Convictions are stronger if they are self-generated, rather than taught.
 Understanding is a creative process.
-When you’ve read this bookI hope you’ll have reinforced the confidence that you can figure anythingout.
+When you’ve read this book I hope you’ll have reinforced the confidence that you can figure anything out.

-I’d like to emphasize that the calculations we will do are deliberatelyimprecise.
+I’d like to emphasize that the calculations we will do are deliberately imprecise.
 Simplification is a key to understanding.
-First, by rounding thenumbers, we can make them easier to remember.
-Second, rounded num-bers allow quick calculations.
-For example, in this book, the populationof the United Kingdom is 60 million, and the population of the world is6 billion.
-I’m perfectly capable of looking up more accurate figures, butaccuracy would get in the way of fluent thought.
-For example, if we learnthat the world’s greenhouse gas emissions in 2000 were 34 billion tons ofCO~2~-equivalent per year, then we can instantly note, without a calculator,that the average emissions per person are 5 or 6 tons of CO~2~-equivalent perperson per year.
-This rough answer is not exact, but it’s accurate enough toinform interesting conversations.
-For instance, if you learn that a round-trip intercontinental flight emits nearly two tons of CO~2~ per passenger,then knowing the average emissions yardstick (5-and-a-bit tons per yearper person) helps you realize that just one such plane-trip per year corre-
+First, by rounding the numbers, we can make them easier to remember.
+Second, rounded numbers allow quick calculations.
+For example, in this book, the population of the United Kingdom is 60 million, and the population of the world is 6 billion.
+I’m perfectly capable of looking up more accurate figures, but accuracy would get in the way of fluent thought.
+For example, if we learn that the world’s greenhouse gas emissions in 2000 were 34 billion tons of CO~2~-equivalent per year, then we can instantly note, without a calculator,that the average emissions per person are 5 or 6 tons of CO~2~-equivalent per person per year.
+This rough answer is not exact, but it’s accurate enough to inform interesting conversations.
+For instance, if you learn that a round-trip intercontinental flight emits nearly two tons of CO~2~ per passenger,then knowing the average emissions yardstick (5-and-a-bit tons per year per person) helps you realize that just one such plane-trip per year corresponds to over a third of the average person’s carbon emissions.

 ![Low carbon emission man - cartoon](LowEManS.jpg)